YSU-CSIS-SE/csci-5802-tooldemo-randoop/index.md

 ![Use_Case_3_3](/Use_Case_3_3.png)

-Like the regression tests, ErrorTest.java is a single class that uses a
+Like the regression tests, ErrorTest.java is a single class that runs the error-revealing test suite.
-@Runwith annotation to invoke ErrorTest0.java.
-RegressionTest.java also contains a class that uses the @RunWith annotation to invoke the other 125 regression tests.

 The error-revealing tests are constructed just like the regression tests.
-The only difference is that the test files include comments telling the user what error caused the test to fail during generation.
+The only difference is that the test files include comments telling the user what error caused the test to fail.
 For example, test2() in ErrorTest0 includes the comment:

 ````
 // during test generation this statement threw an exception of type java.lang.NullPointerException in error